DepoXy/git-put-wise/README.md

   privately move that change to your personal machine to test it, refine it, and finally publish it.

+## INSTALL

+You could put `bin/git-put-wise` on PATH to use it conveniently.

+You can also add symlinks to `~/.local/bin` using make install:

+    $ PREFIX=~/.local make install

+This symlinks the put-wise script back to the source repo, e.g.,

+    $ ls -la ~/.local/bin/git-put-wise
+    … ~/.local/bin/git-put-wise -> /path/to/git-put-wise/bin/git-put-wise

+The install task will also copy the man page under user local:

+    ~/.local/share/man/man1/git-put-wise.1

+Which you can access via `man git-put-wise` or `git put-wise --help`.

+Run `PREFIX=~/.local make uninstall` to remove both symlinks.

 ## EXAMPLES

   Push the appropriate commit to the remote branch: